 Customisation is what these startups work in the market.
 Couples want to make their big day as unique and creative as possible, while still adhering to traditions.
 To make this wish come alive, the wedding startups bet high on creating a tech stack.

 In terms of technology innovation, these startups are constantly updating their services, apps and web-based tools in-line with current trends.
+“For us, a wedding is a production with the bride and groom being the protagonists, and everyone else playing a supporting role,” Tharwani added.

 Founded by Kanika Subbiah, Tanvi Saraf and Sathish Subramanian in 2016, Wedding Wishlist is a wedding gift registry and wedding management platform.
 While the gift registry has remained at the core of its services, over the time, Wedding Wishlist has developed into a complete, tech-driven wedding platform for couples.